mapparatus/icepick-style/README.md

    - `Function`'s can also return object which will run a diff against the current object
  - `Object`/`Array`/`Number`/`String`/`Boolean`
    - The change to apply.
 Note, that this runs a diff against the source object

-Static methods

- - `IcepickMapboxStyle.changes(styleOld, styleNew)` - Shortcut to [deep-diff](https://www.npmjs.com/package/deep-diff) as used internally by this library

 ## Usage